 Etiquetas (self-adhesive labels) will not be required as the bar code is generated by the program The 'anagrama' is now shown next to the bar code.
 This is made up of the first three letters of your surname and a control letter and is required if the bar code reader will not read the bar code on the form.

-Bear in mind that, in this case, you may incur fines and surcharges for late declaration.
+Bear in mind that, if you are catching up on a backlog of previous years to the current one, you may incur fines and surcharges for late declaration.
 These may be calculated as follows:

 Fines will be calculated initially at 50% of the amount of tax payable but may be reduced in the following manner.